umr-dbs/vat-docs/src/instructions/auf_dem_trockenen.md

 <img src="images/auf_dem_trockenen_7.png" width="50%" height="auto" alt="Time menu">

-In order to link the occurrence data with the land use classification, it is also necessary to load the _IÖR Landschaftsklassifikation_ by searching for it in the data catalogue.
+In order to join the occurrence data with the land use classification, it is also necessary to load the _IÖR Landschaftsklassifikation_ by searching for it in the data catalogue.

 <img src="images/auf_dem_trockenen_10.png" width="50%" height="auto" alt="Oekosystematlas search">